Verify Rust Standard Library Effort

 Everyone is welcome to submit new challenge proposals for review by our committee.
 Follow the following steps to create a new proposal:

-1. Create a tracking issue using the Issue template Challenge Proposal for your challenge.
+1. Create a tracking issue using the challenge template for your challenge.

 2. In your fork of this repository do the following: